mcilloni/mcilloni.github.io/_posts/2023-10-08-install-arch-on-usb.md

    Afterwards, add the relevant module to the MODULES array in `/etc/mkinitcpio.conf`, and regenerate the initrd.

 2. The kernel command line is incorrect.
+The initrd either has the wrong device set, or the kernel is not receiving the correct parameters.

    This happens either due to a bad `root` or `zfs` line in `/etc/kernel/cmdline`, or because a bootloader or firmware are passing spurious arguments to the UKI.